 Both individual-operator businesses and corporate operators registered to engage in the housing lease business are referred to collectively as “lease business operators”

 single-home household (1주택세대)

 This is a slightly more precise reference to a single-household owner.
-Since the government doesn’t recognize someone as being a single-house owner if their spouse and dependent children each also own a single house, the “single-home household” is the unit which the government endeavors to count.
+Since the government doesn’t recognize someone in the Korean housing market as being a single-house owner if their spouse and dependent children each also own a single house, the “single-home household” is the unit which the government endeavors to count.

 homeowners meeting the condition of one house per household (1세대 1주택자)

 This is another expression I came up with.
 It is a yet more precise way that the 12/16 Plan refers to a single-home household.